Bedia Özgökçe Ertan

-Bedia Özgökçe Ertan (born 6 January 1975 in Van) is a lawyer and a politician from the Peoples' Democratic Party (HDP), a former member of the Turkish Grand National Assembly and Mayor of Van.
+Bedia Özgökçe Ertan (born 6 January 1975 in Van) is a Kurdish lawyer and a politician from the Peoples' Democratic Party (HDP), a former member of the Turkish Grand National Assembly and Mayor of Van.

 Education and professional career

 After her graduation from the Law Faculty of the Dokuz Eylül University in Izmir, she began to be involved as a defender of human rights at the Van branch of the Turkish Human Rights Association (IHD) and also the Van Bar Association.